apereo/apereo.github.io/_posts/cas/2018-02-06-cas52-gettingstarted-overlay.md

 logging.config=file:/etc/cas/config/log4j2.xml
 ```

-...which at a minimum, identifies the CAS server's url and prefix and instructs the running server to locate the logging configuration at `file:/etc/cas/config/log4j2.xml`.
-The overlay by default ships with a `log4j2.xml` that you can use to customize logging locations, levels, etc. Note that the presense of all that is contained inside `/etc/cas/config/` is optional.
+...which at a minimum, identifies the CAS server's URL and prefix and instructs the running server to locate the logging configuration at `file:/etc/cas/config/log4j2.xml`.
+The overlay by default ships with a `log4j2.xml` that you can use to customize logging locations, levels, etc. Note that the presence of all that is contained inside `/etc/cas/config/` is optional.
 CAS will continue to fall back onto defaults if the directory and the files within are not found.

 ## Keep Track

 It is **VERY IMPORTANT** that you contain and commit the entire overlay directory (save the obvious exclusions such as the `target` directory) into some sort of source control system, such as `git`.
-Treat your deployment just like any other project with tags, releases and functional baselines.
+Treat your deployment just like any other project with tags, releases, and functional baselines.

 #Registering Applications

 Client applications that wish to use the CAS server for authentication must be registered with the server apriori.
 CAS provides a number of [facilities to keep track of the registration records](https://apereo.github.io/cas/5.2.x/installation/Service-Management.html#storage) and you may choose any that fits your needs best.
-In more technical terms, CAS deals with service management using two specific components: Indivdual implementations that support a form of database are referred to as *Service Registry* components and they are many.
+In more technical terms, CAS deals with service management using two specific components: Individual implementations that support a form of a database are referred to as *Service Registry* components and they are many.
 There is also a parent component that sits on top of the configured service registry as more of an orchestrator that provides a generic facade and entry point for the rest of CAS without entangling all other operations and subsystems with the specifics and particulars of a storage technology.

 In this tutorial, we are going to try to configure CAS with [the LDAP service regitry](https://apereo.github.io/cas/5.2.x/installation/LDAP-Service-Management.html).